Praveen Pardeshi: Career

 Finally, Pardeshi took on the role of Additional Chief Secretary to Chief Minister of Maharashtra from 2014 to 2019.
 Within these roles, Pardeshi played a key role in steering critical reforms to change economic institutions to be aligned to efficient growth, liberalising labour and land markets to ensure ease of doing business and efficient allocation of resource, decentralizing the transfer powers to local administrative units.
 Pardeshi also helped set up the Chief Minister War Room Office, overlooking key Mumbai metro, transportation, airport and solar energy infrastructure projects within the state, with a capital expenditure of over US$22 billion.
 Within the public health sector, Pardeshi contributed towards development of cashless insurance scheme, and implemented the expansion of the Chief Ministers Medical Assistance Trust Fund.

 By May 2019, Pardeshi became the Municipal Commissioner of Mumbai, India.
 In this role, Pardeshi transformed the Public Transport undertaking, BEST, by expanding the fleet through franchise model, rationalised the fares and implemented an Integrated Traffic Management system, increasing bus passengers from 3.2 million to 4 million.
 He managed the entire public health infrastructure of Mumbai.
 Pardeshi led COVID-19 management, and developed infrastructure to supervise accelerated testing, tracing and quarantining of COVID-19 patients.
 He achieved a 5 times increase in testing within a month and pioneered an advanced analytics method to identify and contain high intensity zones.
 Also, Pardeshi set up over 2,000 containment zones in slum areas across the city.

 In May 2020, Pardeshi left his position as Municipal Commissioner and is currently working at UNITAR as the Global Programme Coordinator for the Defeat-NCD Partnership.
 His current responsibilities include the scaling up of the D-NCD programme to 90 Low resource countries, by supporting national governments to develop costed action plans to address NCD and raise sustainable finances to implement these plans.

-Mr. Pardeshi’s experience in the Capacity Building Commission can be leveraged by U.N system to develop policies, training modules and evaluation of online training initiative to enhance capabilities of civil services across the world.
+Mr. Pardeshi has experience in policy development, training design, and the evaluation of online training initiatives through his work with the Capacity Building Commission.